csu-hmc/GaitAnalysisToolKit/README.rst

 The core dependencies can be installed with conda in a conda environment::

-   $ conda create -n gait python=2.7 pip numpy scipy matplotlib pytables pandas=0.12.0 pyyaml nose sphinx
+   $ conda create -n gait python=2.7 pip numpy scipy matplotlib pytables pandas pyyaml nose sphinx
    $ source activate gait

 And the dependencies which do not have conda packages can be installed into the